n0abs/Satorex./content/home/forex-broker.md

 widget: featured
 widget_id: forex-broker
 headless: true
-active = true  # Activate this widget? true/false
 weight: 2
 active: true

+title: "Satorex.
+Recommendations"
-title = "Satorex.
-Recommendations" subtitle = "This are the hottest recommendations we can give!"
+subtitle: "This are the hottest recommendations we can give!"

 design: